Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 We’re not saying that Cheers to can reduce alcoholism in humans (moreover, we could get in trouble with the FDA if we did as our product has not been tested for that purpose yet).
 Rather, we’re simply stating that 1) Cheers makes people feel better the day after consuming alcohol and 2) researchers believe that the mechanism of action behind DHM — which were shown in animal models to reduce increasing levels of consumption of alcohol over time — could be helpful in the context of alcohol.⁴ Therefore, there’s a potential that Cheers’ use of DHM could be part of the solution, and at the very least, not part of the problem.

-The argument that the teetotaler makes of “if you get rid of a hangover, you’re getting rid of someone’s incentive to drink responsibly” assumes that the only reason people don’t go crazy with alcohol consumption is due to the fact that they will have to pay the price the next day in the form of a hangover.
+The argument that critics make of “if you get rid of a hangover, you’re getting rid of someone’s incentive to drink responsibly” assumes that the only reason people don’t go crazy with alcohol consumption is due to the fact that they will have to pay the price the next day in the form of a hangover.

 In fact, we have even heard people argue to us on Facebook that “God made hangovers by design to prevent people from drinking too much”.
 But if that’s the case, then why don’t other “harder” drugs cause a hangover?
 For example, LSD has no hangover.
 And many other drugs, such as marijuana, cocaine, and amphetamines have very little “hangovers” — if you could even call it that.
 Did God forget about those?
 If other drugs don’t have “hangovers”, then why isn’t their use uncontrollably rampant?
 The reason is that people make the decision to use or not use a drug — alcohol included — on reasons beyond just “will this give me a hangover?”